ViolaFlower/Legacy-Tweaks/README.md

 - And just hang out with the rest of our community!

 ## ❓ Why Choose Legacy Tweaks Over Legacy4J?
 Legacy4J was built as an all-in-one LCE recreation.
-While on paper, that sounds like a good idea, in reality, it caused problems.
-Legacy4J is bloated, uncustomizable, and can cause issues with mod compatibility.
+While on paper, that sounds like a good idea, in reality, it causes problems.
+Legacy4J is bloated, not customizable, and can cause issues with mod compatibility.
 Legacy Tweaks fixes these problems by being built with customizability and mod compatibility in mind.

 Overall, Legacy Tweaks was designed to address the issues that plagued Legacy4J from the beginning.